Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Methodology

-For this pilot study we consider a sub-Neptune-sized planet (with mass $M_p = 5$~\ME and radius $R_p = 2$~\RE) orbiting an early type M star.
+For this pilot study, we consider two exemplary systems, representative of an Earth-sized planet (with mass $M_p = 1$~\ME and radius $R_p = 1$~\RE) and a sub-Neptune-sized planet (with mass $M_p = 5$~\ME and radius $R_p = 2$~\RE), orbiting an early type M star.
 The input stellar spectrum, taken from the HAZMAT repository\footnote{\url{https://archive.stsci.edu/hlsp/hazmat}} \citep{Peacock_2019b} is that of the M2.5V type dwarf GJ 436 (radius $R_\star = 0.455~R_\odot$; mass $M_\star = 0.507~M_\odot$; effective temperature $T_{\rm eff} = 3416$~K; rotation period $P_{rot} = 44~$days), which has a well-constrained FFD \citep{Loyd_2023}.

 To model the impact of flares over different evolutionary times while accounting for the progressive decline in stellar rotation and magnetic activity, we consider two evolutionary phases (or stellar ages): the first covering approximately 1 Gyr, representing a young star with high-activity, and the second spanning the subsequent 4 Gyr, characterized by low stellar activity.
-We will refer to these two phases as "high-activity" and "low-activity," respectively.
+We will refer to these two phases as ``high-activity'' and ``low-activity'', respectively.

 GJ 436 is believed to be at least 4 Gyr old, so we integrate the star's spectral energy distribution (SED) to estimate the quiescent stellar XUV luminosity for the low-activity phase, yielding $\LXUV^Q \simeq 10^{27.95}$ erg/s.
 For the star's low-activity phase, we adopt the same FFD as measured by \citet{Loyd_2023} in the FUV-130 $[1150 - 1430]$~\r{A} range for GJ 436.